blefnk/relivator-nextjs-template/README.md

 **Crafting the world's most iconic Next.js starter.**

-🔥 Next.js 13 Store Starter.
+🔥 Next.js 13 Starter.
 App Router, TypeScript, shadcn/ui, i18n, T3, Stripe, Clerk, Tailwind, Drizzle, Zod, RSC, SWC, tRPC, NextAuth, Server Actions, Lucide Icons, & More.
-Download it and enjoy!
+Get it now and enjoy!

 _You can also check [our another free Next.js 13 starter](https://github.com/blefnk/reliverse).
 This one starter offers you tech used in the current starter plus also: Prisma, Lucia, Auth.js, and more.
 It means there we're very experimentally trying to implement all of the important and most used tech together._